arturofburgos/Assessment-of-Programming-Languages/README.md

     where n is greater than 1 and belongs to the Integer Set

-The main purpose here is to calculate the execution time of the program on finding the Fibonacci's number according to its $n$ indices.
-However for this third test, we used loops and recursive functions
+The main purpose here is to calculate the execution time of the program on finding the Fibonacci's number according to its n indices.
+However for this third test, we used loops and recursive functions.

 ## Linear System

 As the last test, it is proposed the resolution of a linear system based on the following problem.
 It consists of a flat surface with 9 nodes, and the contour temperatures are known.
-It is easy to understand that each node temperature must be equal to the sum's average of the adjacent temperatures..
+It is easy to understand that each node temperature must be equal to the sum's average of the adjacent temperatures.

 ![](images/grid_surface.png)